bstevenson0326/RoomTempDisplay/README.md

 - Displays room temperature labels on all roofed indoor areas
 - Automatically hides labels on unroofed tiles or world map view
 - Small wall-aligned labels when overlay is off
-- Large, centered labels when RimWorld's built-in temperature overlay is active
+- Large, centered labels when Rimworld's built-in temperature overlay is active
 - Color-coded temperatures for fast visual cues (configurable)
 - In-game mod settings for customizing thresholds and label appearance
 - Harmony patching for clean compatibility